-Image synthesis is the most general application of the variations of GAN models.
-There are several famous image datasets serving as benchmarks for evaluating the efficiency of a GAN model.
-For example, the MNIST database of handwritten digits proposed by [15], CelebA dataset of a large-scale celebrity faces attributes proposed by [16], and Fashion-MNIST proposed by [17].
 Different variational GAN models demonstrate the improvements in their performances on the benchmark database.
-[11] devised DCGAN to generate different ranges of images including bedroom and face images, and prove that the synthesized images are not retrieved from the existing image database.
-Its performance compared with the ground truth of MNIST and the original GAN are shown in Figure 6.
-Beyond this baseline, CGAN is moving a step forward which is able to generate the samples with specific conditions as shown in Figure 7.
-As shown in Figure 8, InfoGAN is able to extract the semantic information from the sample images and find the relations between the latent code c and such semantics.
+[24] devised DCGAN to generate different ranges of images including bedroom and face images, and prove that the synthesized images are not retrieved from the existing image database.
+Its performance compared with the ground truth of MNIST and the original GAN are shown in Figure 7.
+As shown in Figure 8, WGANs demonstrate their capability in generating images with high-qualities.
+Beyond this baseline, CGAN is moving a step forward which is able to generate the samples with specific conditions as shown in Figure 9.
+As shown in Figure 10, InfoGAN is able to extract the semantic information from the sample images and find the relations between the latent code c and such semantics.
 This provides with users a more controllable interface to generate the desired images.
 Based on the performance of DCGAN, EBGAN makes further improvements in generating high-quality images.
-As shown in the LSUN bedroom dataset (See Figure 9), the left images are generated with the DCGAN, the right images are generated with the DCGAN, some noise can still be found in the DCGAN, but in EBGAN, the noises are less obvious.
+As shown in the LSUN bedroom dataset (See Figure 11), the left images are generated with the DCGAN, the right images are generated with the DCGAN, some noise can still be found in the DCGAN, but in EBGAN, the noises are less obvious.